Item uses these practice principles: Partnerships with families, High expectations for every child.

 Item responds to these sub-outcomes: Children begin to understand how symbols and pattern systems work, Children engage with a range of texts and get meaning from these texts.

-United Way works with a committee of early education professionals considering the diverse backgrounds of children including indigenous and CALD backgrounds and the content of each book selected.
-New books are purchased from Penguin Random House Australia at a low bulk cost due to our international agreement for book supply.
-The books are mostly Australian authors and illustrators.
+The local provider works with a committee of early childhood education professionals and considers the diverse backgrounds of children, including Aboriginal and CALD backgrounds, and the content of books.
+Books are mostly by Australian authors and illustrators.

 Services using the library access a secure online database to register enrolments, which are in turn added to the monthly national mail-outs.
 The local provider assists with database set up, training and support.

 Fixed at $9/month per registration (child/book), including postage (six-month minimum term).

 There is a one-off set-up cost of $180 per kindergarten service.
 Registration includes digital resources to explain the importance of reading to parents/carers.

 Services can also buy a copy of the monthly book, which can encourage further reading, engagement and learning activities.